Mental health – Aug 2, 2022

 ‘There are also support groups available for substance abuse, which is a common problem among people with depression.
 Alcohol and drugs can make depression worse and can also lead to other issues.
 If this is the case for someone you know, find a local support group they can join.’

 Taking care of someone close to you might put a strain on your own wellbeing, but remember that your mental health is important too.
 Make time for your own enjoyment and relaxation, and don’t be afraid to ask your own friends or relatives for help.
-Take a look at our mental health resources if you need more support.
+Take a look at our mental health hub if you need more support.

 Positive reinforcement is often key to helping someone manage their depression.
 Here are some examples of ways you can offer reassurance.